A chance discovery evokes an indelible first-hand perspective of history's atrocities

 I became obsessed with nosing out what these documents were, and why so painstakingly hidden in my armoire.
 Who were these people, and what became of them?
 The passel triggered a meticulous mission pouring over hundreds of war records, museum archives, and the occasional correspondence with scholars of the Holocaust in an effort to identify and link names to documents.

 The obvious starting point was the Church.
-I was amazed to discover the secret role it played during the war, its clergy working in unison with the Dutch underground that saved untold numbers from the onerous horrors of Hitler's Final Solution.
+I was amazed to discover the secret role it played during the war.
+Its clergy worked in unison with the Dutch underground that saved untold numbers from the onerous horrors of Hitler's Final Solution.
 Every one of those photographed was of Jewish descent hiding from the sadistic Nazis who had invaded their homeland.

 The first I managed to authenticate involved two adorable sisters, Carla and Sonja Weiss, ages two and four.
 I was able to trace records to Hennie Weiss, their father who worked in a factory that had sponsored a SOBU, a special division for Jewish workers who were at first exempt from Nazi deportation.
 But as German lies proliferated, Hennie must have feared the worst and moved them in with the Kronen family.
 Despite six children of their own, false registration papers were created identifying them as Kronen offspring, even dyed their hair blonde to look like siblings.
-Hennie's foresight paid off; he saved his precious daughters.
-Though he and his wife suffered the ultimate sacrifice at Auschwitz, the two girls survived the war, married, and prospered─ unlike Ben and Gretha Meyerson.
+Hennie's foresight paid off.
+He saved his precious daughters, though he and his wife suffered the ultimate sacrifice at Auschwitz.
+The girls survived the war, married, and prospered─ unlike Ben and Gretha Meyerson.

 The more I tracked through countless documents, the more incensed I became with the jackbooted Nazi machine.
 But of all the despicable events researched, one of the most infuriating involved the Van Haffer brothers, a defiant trio of courageous teenagers who were betrayed by a fellow countryman, a gutless Dutch collaborator who was summarily tried and hung after the war.